jinwuxia/2020possibledepdata/README.md

 # depdata

-This repository stores the data collected in our ASE2020 paper and ongoing work：
+This repository stores the data collected in our previous ASE work and ongoing work.

-## [Jin etal., Exploring the architectural impact of possible dependency in Python software, ASE,2020].

 We provided the benchmarks collected from 105 open source projects for continued research of possible dependencies due to dynamic typing in Python software

-## Please reference our paper when you use this dataset.

 ## 1. 105-project-data